Table of Contents

 The most important and basic rules about driving in Turkey that you should know about are as follows:

-Driving is permitted if you are above 18 years of age, but to rent a car you have to be minimum 21 years old.
+- Driving is permitted if you are above 18 years of age, but to rent a car, you have to be a minimum of 21 years old,

 While driving on highways, it is better to take the B route against the A route wherever possible.
-Because the A road is usually congested whereas the B routes are mostly empty and hence you can enjoy your drive more.
+Because the A road is usually congested whereas the B routes are mostly empty, you can enjoy your drive more.

-If you follow the above-mentioned rules and guidelines of driving in Turkey, it should be a fun experience.
+If you follow the above-mentioned rules and guidelines while driving in Turkey, it should be a fun and enjoyable experience.
 And, in case you face any problem, the authorities are always there to assist you.
 If you can, there is no better way to explore this beautiful country than to drive around by yourself.